prokerala/wp-astrology/README.md

 - **`date`**

-   By default, the `DailyPrediction` and `DailyPanchang` report will display predictions for the current date.
+   By default, the `DailyPrediction` report will display predictions for the current date.
 If required, the default behaviour can be changed by setting the `date` attribute to `yesterday`, `today` or `tomorrow`.

-      [astrology report="DailyPanchang" date="tomorrow"]
+      [astrology report="DailyPrediction" date="tomorrow"]

 - **`coordinate`**